 To better understand the process of stem cell injection, it is essential we discuss the source of these cells.
 There are several in the human body.

 Bone marrow is one common site for harvesting adult stem cells.
 It contains high levels of CD34+ stem cells.
 These cells are beneficial in their ability to “vascularize” an area.
 That means they can bring in new blood channels.
-These new vessels, in turn, carry nutrients and healing factors to the area.
+These new vessels, in turn, carry nutrients and healing components to the area.

-Although this type of stem cell does not provide much support for building new tissue, it can support other stem cells to do so through a phenomenon called the paracrine signalling.
-Paracrine signaling is a type of cell-to-cell communication in one cell releases factors that impact the function of other cells.
+Although this type of stem cell does not provide much support for building new tissue, it can support other stem cells to do so through a phenomenon called the paracrine signaling.
+Paracrine signaling is a type of cell-to-cell communication in which one cell releases factors that impact the function of other cells.
 It is how cells “talk” within the human body.

 Adipose-derived stem cells (ADSCs) come from fat.
 They consist mostly of mesenchymal stem cells (MSCs), which contain high levels of restorative properties.
 Additionally, researchers harvest significant amounts of T-regulatory cells.
-These help the immune system function as it should, rather than attack the body.
+These cells can help the immune system function as it should, rather than attack the body.

-Amniotic fluid and placental blood and tissue are other rich source of stem cells.
+Amniotic fluid and placental blood and tissue are other rich sources of stem cells.
 These stem cells are not sourced from the womb while the baby is gestating.
 Rather, medical professionals gather it after a baby is born.

 Prior to the stem cell injection, the laboratory cleans and neutralizes the collected stem cells to prevent rejection by the body.
 Stem cell therapy physicians can then inject them into the affected area, which helps the body begin to rebuild itself.
 Over time, stem cells can reverse acute and chronic effects, even on much older adults.

 What Can a Stem Cell Injection Help With?